UNCLASSIFIED (U)

 Service Provided:

-DoS will copy and certify authenticity of document(s) and transmit customer submissions that are SSN related and initial claims applications at the written request of the RFBO.
+Department of State will copy and certify authenticity of document(s) and transmit customer submissions at the written request of the RFBO.

 This service includes the following steps: